tufts-tsp/tmnt/docs/source/index.rst

 Welcome to TMNT's documentation!
 ====================================

-**TMNT Core** is a domain specific language for building threat models in a natural fashion.
+**TMNT** is a tool for building threat models in a natural fashion.

 Check out the :doc:`usage` section for further information.

 .. note::

-   This project is currently being developed by the Tufts Security & Privacy Lab with help from a Tufts Computer Science senior capstone project.
+   This project is currently being developed by the Tufts Security & Privacy Lab.

 Contents
 --------